How Much Does an Executor Get Paid in Missouri?

 Calculate how much an executor (personal representative) can charge for administering an estate.
 Fees vary by state law.

-Missouri sets executor compensation by statute.RSMo § 473.153(1) (statutory minimum: 5% first $5K, 4% next $20K, 3% next $75K, 2.75% next $300K, 2.5% next $600K, 2% over $1M; court may award more for extraordinary services).
-Schedule is computed on personal property administered plus proceeds of court-ordered real property sales; unsold real property is excluded from the base.Verified May 14, 2026 The fee schedule is based on the gross value of the estate.
+Missouri sets executor compensation by statute.RSMo § 473.153(1) (statutory minimum: 5% first $5K, 4% next $20K, 3% next $75K, 2.75% next $300K, 2.5% next $600K, 2% over $1M; where reasonable compensation exceeds the minimum the court shall allow additional compensation — extraordinary services not required).
+Schedule is computed on personal property administered plus proceeds of court-ordered real property sales; unsold real property is excluded from the base.Verified Jul 14, 2026 The fee schedule is based on the gross value of the estate.
 Executors and beneficiaries may agree to a different amount, but the statutory schedule provides the default.

 Yes.
 Executors in Missouri can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in Missouri probate.
-Attorney fees are set by statute.RSMo § 473.153(3) (statutory minimum: 5% first $5K, 4% next $20K, 3% next $75K, 2.75% next $300K, 2.5% next $600K, 2% over $1M; court may award more for extraordinary services).
-Per § 473.153(1) the base is personal property administered plus proceeds of court-ordered real property sales; unsold real property is excluded.Verified May 14, 2026 Executor compensation is calculated separately from attorney fees.
+Attorney fees are set by statute.RSMo § 473.153(3) (statutory minimum: 5% first $5K, 4% next $20K, 3% next $75K, 2.75% next $300K, 2.5% next $600K, 2% over $1M; where reasonable compensation exceeds the minimum the court shall allow additional compensation — extraordinary services not required).
+Per § 473.153(1) the base is personal property administered plus proceeds of court-ordered real property sales; unsold real property is excluded.Verified Jul 14, 2026 Executor compensation is calculated separately from attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the Missouri probate attorney fee calculator.

 In-depth guides covering Missouri probate laws, trust requirements, and estate planning strategies.